 This tour was a fantastic introduction to Soho’s restaurant and bar scene and was great value for money.
 It’s definitely the most budget friendly way to experience a cool area of an expensive city.
 If you think about it, on a girls’ night out, you might take turns buying rounds, but that adds up.
 Especially when you include food and gratuity (usually added on to the bill for you by the establishment you are in).

 In addition to Soho, Eating London also has Brick Lane (Indian food) and East End (comfort food) options in London.
-Eating Europe also has tours in Italy, Florence, Amsterdam, and Prague.
+Eating Europe also has tours in Rome, Florence, Amsterdam, and Prague.
 You can tell they have worked to cultivate relationships with their restaurant partners and everything is top notch.
 I highly recommend checking them out.

 Make sure you wear your walking shoes and, if you’re in London, have an umbrella.
 Enjoy!